HenryOwenz/ezop/documentation/dual_layer_architecture.md

 1. Create a new type in the category package
 2. Implement the `cloud.Operation` interface
 3. Register the operation with the category

+### Adding a New UI Operation

+1. Define a new interface in `internal/providers/ui_operations.go`
+2. Add a method to the `Provider` interface to get the operation
+3. Implement the operation in the provider package

 ## Benefits